 This is a combination of both types: the A/A test is run first, and if the system is confirmed to be working, the regular A/B test is automatically started.

 The main disadvantage of this option is that you need more users to run the test and more time to gather statistics.

 For successful A/B testing, you need to strictly follow at least the following seven rules:

 If you don't stick to these rules, there is no point in A/B testing: you will have to rerun the test each time, which is a waste of time and money that could have been spent on developing the product.

 The worst-case scenario is when a business decision, which involves a considerable budget and team effort going forward, is based on incorrect testing.
 This may lead to significant financial and reputational losses.

-At MyTracker, we automate split-testing for website and mobile app owners to be able to grow their business without wasting their time on continuous process monitoring.
+A/B tests always require constant monitoring and adjustments.
+The good news is that split-testing can be automated for website and mobile app owners to be able to grow their business without wasting their time on continuous process monitoring.